RocketChat/docs-old/administrator-guides/authentication/saml/oracle-cloud/README.md

 ## Step by Step configuration of Oracle Identity Cloud Service

+### Before you begin

+Before you create your IDCS application, make sure you have enabled SAML per the [SAML Documentation](../README.md).
+You will need to have entered a _Custom Provider_ and a _Custom Issuer_ URL on the SAML settings page in Rocket.Chat.

+**Note:** Leave the _Custom Entry Point_ and _IDP SLO Redirect URL_ values as the default values for now.
+We will obtain these URLs below, but you must save the SAML settings with your _Custom Issuer_ URL so you can visit this URL and obtain values that are necessary when creating the IDCS application below.

 ### Adding a new Application

 On your Oracle Cloud Applications Dashboard, find a button to add a new application.
 It should open the following pop-up: